 GPA and SAT are not spelled out.
 In fact, SAT is no longer an abbreviation; it is a trademark.

 Do not use the ampersand (&) as an abbreviation for and.
 Use the ampersand only when it is part of an official name of a company, product or other proper noun; or on covers and display matter, at the discretion of the designer.

-Spell out the names of states when they stand alone in text.
-Use abbreviations in text when they are listed in conjunction with the city or town.
-Please refer to the AP Stylebook for abbreviations.
-Eight states are never abbreviated in text: Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas and Utah.
+The names of the 50 U.S. states should be spelled out when used in the body of a story, whether standing alone or in conjunction with a city, town, village or military base.
 Note that the third example below needs semicolons between entries because individual items in the list include commas.
 Use the U.S. Postal Service format (two letters, no periods) only when you list a full address including the ZIP code.
 Do not put a comma between the state name and the ZIP code.